vkoves/carpe/CONTRIBUTING.md

 	solved.
 	- **Provide environment information** - a bug report should contain the browser and operating system you were using when you found the bug, which should include version numbers.
-	- **Give a bug priority** - at the end of the issue specify a priority for the bug and why you believe it is that priority.
+	- **Give a bug priority** - at the end of the issue specify a priority for the bug (both in the issue text and as a label) and why you believe it is that priority.
 If you are unsure of a bug priority, ask for a second opinion.
-See the following bug priorities section
+See the bug priorities section later in this document.
 	- **Label the bug** - apply any relevant label to the bug via GitHub issue labels, so that it can easily be found by team members working on specific sets of bugs.
 In particular, make sure to label a bug as "development" or "release-candidate".
 Bugs not marked as development or release-candidate are assumed to be on production.